 1500 BC – 321 BC

-Aryan invaders retain Hinduism, caste system is introduced.
-Rise of Buddhism from 500 BC, Hinduism contains it by including Buddha as one of its gods (as the ninth incarnation of Vishnu). -
+Aryan invaders retain Hinduism and the caste system is introduced.
+The rise of Buddhism starts around 500 BC, and Hinduism tries to contain it by including Buddha as one of its gods (the ninth incarnation of Vishnu). -

 Mauryan Empire